Laptops · Resale guide

 Advantages — Why Buyers Pick the MSI Katana 15 in 2026

-User-Upgradable Components A significant advantage for longevity is the MSI Katana 15’s upgradability.
-Most models allow for easy access to RAM slots and M.2 SSD slots.
-This means you can often upgrade the RAM from 8GB to 16GB or 32GB, and expand storage with a larger NVMe SSD, significantly extending the laptop’s useful life and improving multitasking performance for a relatively low cost.
+Excellent Upgradability for Longevity.
+Many Katana 15 models come with easily accessible RAM slots and M.2 NVMe SSD slots.
+This means you can often upgrade from 8GB to 16GB or even 32GB of RAM for a few thousand rupees, and expand storage with a second SSD.
+This significantly extends the laptop’s useful life and performance for future games or demanding applications, a feature not always found in other laptops in this price bracket.

 Disadvantages — Why You Might Skip the MSI Katana 15 in 2026

-Subpar Battery Life One of the most common complaints about the MSI Katana 15, typical for many gaming laptops in its class, is its poor battery life.
-Expect only 2-4 hours of mixed use on a full charge, significantly less during gaming.
-If you need a laptop for extended use away from a power outlet, this model will constantly have you looking for a charger.
+Limited Battery Life.
+Gaming laptops are not known for their stamina, and the Katana 15 is no exception.
+Expect around 2-4 hours of real-world usage on a full charge for light tasks, significantly less during gaming.
+If you need a laptop for long commutes or extended periods away from a power outlet, this model will constantly have you searching for a charging point.

 Factors That Affect MSI Katana 15 Resale Value